pisv/gethandly.wiki-playground/Step-Two.md

 on our machine...)
 Do you feel it could do better than this?

-If you set a breakpoint in the `FooFile.createStructuralAst` method and re-run the `FooFileTest` under debugger, you will see that every request for the Foo file's body leads to re-building the whole structure of the source file and hence, to re-parsing.
+If you set a breakpoint in the `FooFile.createStructuralAst` method and rerun the `FooFileTest` under debugger, you will see that every request for the Foo file's body leads to rebuilding the whole structure of the source file and hence, to re-parsing.
 It is called six (!) times within each iteration of the loop -- once for each non-handle-only method call.